 Flight time between Denmark and Greenland

 The flight time between Copenhagen in Denmark and Kangerlussuaq in Greenland is about 4 hours and 40 minutes.
-Since the time difference between Denmark and Greenland is four hours, this means that you land in Greenland at roughly the same time as you took off from Copenhagen.
-Very often, you fly from Copenhagen at 9:00 AM and then land in Kangerlussuaq in Greenland at 9:40 AM.
+Since the time difference between Denmark and Greenland is four hours, this means that you land in Greenland at roughly the same time of the day as you took off from Copenhagen.
+Very often, you fly from Copenhagen at 9:00 AM and then land in Kangerlussuaq in Greenland at 10:40 AM.

 On the return journey, it goes the other way, of course.
 Typically, you will fly from Greenland around noon, but not land in Copenhagen until in the evening around 8:00 PM.
 On some evening flights to Denmark, you will land early in the morning on the next day due to the time difference.